AusDTO/dta-website/_posts/2018-04-10-buckle-up-browser-changes-ahead.md

 Despite the often hefty price tag of an OV certificate, the user experience is identical to a DV certificate across the major browsers.

-EV certificates can see a change in some browsers with a green “butter bar” in the web address naming the organisation.
+EV certificates can see a change in some browsers with a green 'butter bar' in the web address naming the organisation.
 There are mixed opinions whether people notice any difference.
 But the deal breaker for us is that issuance of EV certificates cannot be automated.

 This left us with a choice between OV and DV certificates.
 Since both provide the same user experience, we decided the lower-priced DV certificates were the way to go.